resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 **So we use a class based component instead of a functional component so that we can use React's state system**

-## To use Class based components, the following rules have to be observed;
+## To use Class based components, the following rules have to be observed

 1. Create a javascript class (mandatory)
 2. Must extend React.component
 3. Must define a 'render' method that will return some JSX.

 - Reason for using extends React.Component is that it allows for pulling other methods into the class based component.

-# Using the state system in React.
+# Using the state system in React

 - This is the second part of the solution that will solve the seeming delay in getting our geo-location value back and re-rendering the app to update itself.

 ## THE RULES OF THE STATE SYSTEM IN REACT

 1. It is only usable with class components (this is not 100% true in recent times as state can technically be used with functional components via the "hooks" system)

 2. IT IS NORMAL TO CONFUSE PROPS WITH STATE.
 Most fresh react devs do this.